Skip to main content

 Sleep only

-Once you’re under the covers, try to avoid reading, watching television, working, or studying.
+Once you’re under the covers, avoid reading, watching television, working, or studying.
 These activities keep your mind active, which gets in the way of a sound sleep.
-Try deep breathing exercises or a calming app instead.
+Instead, try deep breathing exercises or a calming app instead.

 Limit caffeine